osuosl/orvsd_central/docs/source/testing.rst

      def test_valid_email(self):
          """
-         We *must* import from within an app context and each test method happens to be in a context thanks to setUp, but this does mean imports must happen at the method level rather than at the module level
+         We *must* import from within an app context and each test method happens to be in a context thanks to setUp.
+This means imports must happen at the method level rather than at the module level
          """

          from orvsd_central.util import is_valid_email